subhajitlucky/rigkatha/README.md

 ---

-*Built for the Rig Veda Hackathon by passionate storytellers and developers who believe ancient wisdom should be accessible, engaging, and delightful to explore.*
+*Built with devotion by those who believe ancient wisdom should be accessible, engaging, and delightful to explore.
+May the gods be pleased with our humble offering.* 🙏